CarolineBradley/carolinebradley.github.io/pages/about.md

 ---
 layout: page
 title: About
-subtitle: Who in the world am I #optional sub title to the post
+subtitle: Who in the world am I? #optional sub title to the post
 permalink: /about/
 header_feature_image:  /images/Fall.jpeg #replace this for yours
 tags: